redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ## Build the VNC Docker image from scratch

+A ***vanilla*** VNC container is running.

-Students start and stop nodes from the VNC container.
+Students start and stop nodes from the container.
 Alias commands allow them to transparently SSH to the base VM and run Docker commands from there in a controlled manner.

+### Copy files to the running container

+Copy the following:
+- SSH
+- SSH keys
+- ***.bashrc*** with alias commands
+- Redis background image.

 1. SSH to the VM from GCP console